Orange County Divorce Attorneys

 According to California law, a couple may “bifurcate” their divorce.
 This allows the divorcees to dissolve their marriage even if they have not agreed to issues such as child custody or asset division.
 Both parties may then pursue further litigation to settle these issues at their discretion.

 At Boyd Law in Orange County, we take divorce and other family law cases very seriously.
-Whether it’s the ensuing issues of a divorce or the future protection of assets, our lawyers are ready to assist.
-We have years of experience and have solidified ourselves as one of the premier family law firms in Southern California.
-If you’re looking for a legal team that values personal relationships and compassion, we can help.
+Whether it’s the ensuing issues of a divorce or the future protection of assets, our Orange County family law lawyers are ready to assist.
+We have years of legal experience and have solidified ourselves as one of the premier family law firms in Southern California.
+If you’re looking for a skilled legal team that values personal relationships and compassion, we can help.
 Take a look at some of our client testimonials and you will quickly see why so many other people are choosing us.

-For more information on how we can assist you, or for a free initial consultation, please call Boyd Law today at 949.753.1028.
-Our team of highly skilled, professional lawyers would be happy to review your case and provide you with a no-obligation analysis.
+For more information on how we can assist you, or for a free consultation, please call Boyd Law today at 949.753.1028.
+Our team of highly skilled, professional family lawyers would be happy to review your case and provide you with a no-obligation analysis during the free case evaluation.